koendv/openscad-raspberrypi/README.md

 - Press *Ctrl* and rotate the mouse scroll wheel to adjust the eye separation.
 Too little eye separation and the 3D effect disappears; too much and you get eyestrain.
 Adjust for your viewing comfort.

-- The built-in variable $anaglyph is true when rendering in 3d anaglyph mode, false otherwise.
-You can use this variable in your scripts.
+## Programming

-## Colors
+When programming OpenSCAD, the built-in variable $anaglyph is true when rendering in 3d anaglyph mode, false otherwise.
+You can use this variable in your OpenSCAD scripts.

-Which colors are suitable for anaglyph 3D?
+## Which colors are suitable for anaglyph 3D?

 [![colorwheel](images/colorwheel.png)](https://raw.githubusercontent.com/koendv/openscad-raspberrypi/master/images/colorwheel.svg)